Red Cross parcel: New Zealand

+Relatives could send a specific parcel or a package made up of A & C or B & C It is also noted that each POW was supplied with 400 cigarettes per month, provided by the Joint Council of the Order of St John and the New Zealand Red Cross Society.
+It was not permitted for private persons to send cigarettes or tobacco to POWs.

 American

-The American Red Cross commenced delivery of food parcels to American PoWs in German camps in November 1917.
+The American Red Cross commenced delivery of food parcels to American POWs in German camps in November 1917.
 The first parcel received by a POW included the following items: